-Spectrum is a popular US-based ISP that also offers a wide range of communication services, such as telephone, commercial cable TV, and wireless services.
+Spectrum is a popular US-based ISP owned by Charter that also offers a wide range of communication services, such as telephone, commercial cable TV, and wireless services.

 Despite its popularity, more than a few customers complain about issues such as geo-restrictions and potential privacy violations.